IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/spline-chart.md

 _keywords: $PlatformShort$ Charts, Spline Chart, Infragistics
 mentionedTypes: ["XamCategoryChart", "XamDataChart", "SplineSeries", "StackedSplineSeries", "Stacked100SplineSeries"]
 ---
-# $PlatformShort$ Spline Chart
+# $PlatformShort$ Spline Charts

-$PlatformShort$ Spline Chart belongs to a group of Category Series and it is rendered using a collection of points connected by smooth curves of spline.
+$PlatformShort$ Spline Charts belong to a group of Category Series that render as a collection of points connected by smooth curves of spline.
 Values are represented on the y-axis and categories are displayed on the x-axis.
-Spline Chart emphasizes the amount of change over a period of time or compares multiple items as well as the relationship of parts to a whole by displaying the total of the plotted values.
-The Spline Chart is identical to the [Line Chart](line-chart.md) in all aspects except that line connecting data points has spline interpolation and smoothing for improved presentation of data.
+Spline Charts emphasize the amount of change over a period of time or compares multiple items as well as the relationship of parts to a whole by displaying the total of the plotted values.
+Spline Charts are identical to [Line Charts](line-chart.md) in all aspects except that line connecting data points has spline interpolation and smoothing for improved presentation of data.

-## $PlatformShort$ Spline Chart Example
+## $PlatformShort$ Category Spline Chart

+The following example shows how to create Category Line Chart in the `XamCategoryChart` control by binding your data and setting the `ChartType` property to Spline enum.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"